 - EBR supports Oracle databases, but only those with block sizes of 2 KB.
-This will not affect FileNet-controlled Oracle instances, but it might affect site-controlled Oracle instances. - EBR only backs up Oracle databases used by FileNet Image Services and WorkFlo Queue Services. - On UNIX servers, EBR only supports raw partitions. ("Cooked" file format is not supported.) - EBR is supported for disaster recovery of site-provided Oracle in a FileNet-controlled environment, assuming FileNet tools created and continue to manage the databases. - EBR does not support Oracle's auto extend function.
+This will not affect FileNet-controlled Oracle instances, but it might affect site-controlled Oracle instances. - EBR only backs up Oracle databases that contain datasets that are less than or equal to 2 GB in size. - EBR only backs up Oracle databases used by FileNet Image Services and WorkFlo Queue Services. - On UNIX servers, EBR only supports raw partitions. ("Cooked" file format is not supported.) - EBR is supported for disaster recovery of site-provided Oracle in a FileNet-controlled environment, assuming FileNet tools created and continue to manage the databases. - EBR does not support Oracle's auto extend function.
 (EBR backup will be successful, but EBR restore will fail.) - EBR does not support IBM DB2 or Microsoft® SQL Server.